SICKAG/collage/src/lib/README.md

 Module for internal logging

 ## messages
-When establishing the connection between a fragment and its arrangement, penpal is not available for communication jet.
+When establishing the connection between a fragment and its arrangement, penpal is not available for communication yet.
 So we are using the postMessage Api directly for performing a handshake.

 ## uuid
 util functions to define unique ids for fragments